29 results found

 - Uniformity | AIM northwest

-Opening Times Find Out More The Uniformity Project Domestic Abuse Impact How to Donate The Uniformity Project The Uniformity projects focus is on recycling used uniform in excellent condition.
+The Uniformity projects focus is on recycling used uniform in excellent condition.
 The aim is to support more cost-effective solutions to school uniforms for parents whilst spreading the important message of sustainability, improving our environment by reducing the number of uniforms going to landfill.
-Re-new Extend the lifespan of your uniform Re-use Offers Free Uniforms for parents Re-cycle Help the environment Clothing We Provide Jumpers Skirts Blazers Cardigans PE Kit items Ties Hygiene Trousers Shirts Domestic abuse is linked to poverty as a cause as well as an effect.
+Opening Times Find Out More The Uniformity Project Domestic Abuse Impact How to Donate About the Uniformity Project At Uniformity, our mission is to recycle excellent-quality school uniforms and make them accessible to families in our community.
+We offer a cost-effective alternative to buying new, helping parents save money while promoting sustainability and reducing landfill waste.
+We’re also proud to receive donated new stock from local supermarkets, meaning our uniforms aren’t just recycled — they’re often brand new, making Uniformity an even more affordable and high-quality option for families.
+Re-new Extend the lifespan of your uniform Re-use Offers Free Uniforms for parents Re-cycle Help the environment Clothing We Provide Jumpers Skirts Blazers Cardigans PE Kit items Ties Hygiene Trousers Shirts In Partnership with the 'Brick By Brick' project, we also provide a range of toiletries, sanitary and hygiene products, all free of charge.
+You can find more about the project and charity here: https://www.thebrick.org.uk/ Domestic abuse is linked to poverty as a cause as well as an effect.
 We are aware that women and single mums are disproportionately affected by poverty.
 Many people are unaware of the ways that the coexistence of poverty and domestic violence can: worsen the effects of the abuse; result in a significant loss of resources for the survivor; and reduce the likelihood of positive outcomes for the survivor.
 Being impoverished prolongs the victim's imprisonment in the abusive cycle and frequently makes the process of trying to escape more difficult.
 Survivors, their children, and our communities are put at even greater risk when poverty and domestic abuse coexist.
 One of our charitable aims is the alleviation of poverty.
 Whilst the Uniformity Project will not directly prevent domestic abuse, as preventing domestic abuse requires addressing several societal, cultural and personal variables, it can help foster more secure and engaging neighbourhoods, which may help reduce incidents of domestic abuse in a number of ways: Community Engagement Education And Awareness Positive Community Norms Recycling uniform programs often involve community engagement and awareness.
 By fostering a sense of community, individuals may feel more connected and supported, which can contribute to the overall well-being of community members.
 Uniformity will also provide volunteer opportunities for those rebuilding their lives from the effects of domestic abuse.
 We can expand on educational awareness to include information on interpersonal relationships, communication skills, and resources available for those experiencing domestic abuse.
 Increasing awareness about domestic abuse can help reduce stigma and encourage individuals to seek help.
 Engaging in positive, community-wide activities like The Uniformity Project can help establish and reinforce positive social norms.
 Creating an environment that values respect, cooperation, and non-violence can contribute to a culture where domestic abuse is less tolerated.
-Where to donate The uniformity shop - floor 5, Leigh spinners mill, leigh, wn7 2lb HF works - Higher folds The bridge - The avenue, Leigh Asda Leigh - Atherleigh way Tesco extra Leigh - The loom, Leigh Morrisons Leigh Golborne Library Lowton social club, newton road, Lowton, Leigh Help Keep Uniform Free - Donate Here The community has recycled 2367 Items so far!
+Where to donate The uniformity shop - floor 5, Leigh spinners mill, leigh, wn7 2lb HF works - Higher folds The bridge - The avenue, Leigh Asda Leigh - Atherleigh way Tesco extra Leigh - The loom, Leigh Morrisons Leigh Golborne Library Lowton social club, newton road, Lowton, Leigh Help Keep Uniform Free - Donate Here The community has recycled 6749 Items so far!
 Please donate and help us recycle even more.
-Find out which schools we stock Find Out More Opening Times Find us at: Leigh Spinners Mill - Floor 5 Park Lane, Leigh, WN7 2LB The People Supporting the project PNP ELECTRICAL SERVICES Fleet dynamic LPD Electrical
+From May 2025, Uniformity will become a membership-based service to help us continue supporting families and growing our impact.
+If you choose not to become a member, that’s absolutely fine — you’ll still be able to access items individually for a small charge per item.
+Click Here to find out more Find out which schools we stock Find Out More The People Supporting the project PNP ELECTRICAL SERVICES Fleet dynamic LPD Electrical We would also like to thank Asda, Morrisons and Tesco for providing brand new items of clothing to be offered free of charge.
+Opening Times Find us at: Leigh Spinners Mill - Floor 5 Park Lane, Leigh, WN7 2LB Check out our Facebook page for updates about our opening times here .

 - Uniformity Schools Stock | AIM northwest